-LanzaTech and Mitsui are party to certain collaboration and investment agreements described in the section entitled "Business - Key Collaboration Agreements."
+LanzaTech and Mitsui are party to certain collaboration and investment agreements described in the section entitled "Business - Key Collaboration Agreements" in Part 1, Item 1 of this annual report.

 Mitsui, ArcelorMittal, BASF, Primetals, Oxy, SHV and Trafigura are commercial partners of LanzaTech.